Share

 And are we acting like it?

-If you’ve been running hot for too long, maybe it’s time for some deliberate calm.
+If you've been running hot for too long, maybe it's time for some deliberate calm.
+If things feel too quiet, maybe it's time to stir the energy again.

-Because great teams don’t live on one setting.
 They adjust.
 They breathe.
 They ride the waves together.

 Final note

-👆 Please remember:
+Please remember:

 Aiko and Jake are fictional characters inspired by real working cultures at Toyota and Netflix.
 I don’t know anyone at either company.
 Their stories are based on publicly available articles and research that illustrate different approaches to trust, safety and performance.

-For deeper reading:
+For deeper reading

 Want to go deeper yourself?

-It’s a simple 1-page guide to help your team talk about energy, safety and rhythm.
+You can download the Team Tension Thermometer Cheatsheet on Gumroad.
+It's a simple one-page guide to help your team talk about energy, safety, and rhythm.

 👉 Get it here